bkauf/next-store/README.md

 ```sh
 gcloud container clusters get-credentials cluster-${PROJECT_ID} --region $REGION --project ${PROJECT_ID}
 ```
-We need to create an API key and attach it as a secret to the weaviate server so that only authorized users can connect to the weaviate server.
+We need to create an API key and attach it as a secret to the weaviate server we just deployed so that only authorized users can connect to the weaviate server.

 ```sh
 kubectl create secret generic user-keys \